david-szabo97/grav-plugin-admin-addon-user-manager/docs/filter.md

 ## Groups

 Since version 2.5.0 it's now possible to do simple searches rather than advanced filter expressions.
-Just type whatever you are looking for and it will search in the `groupname`, `readableName`, and `description` fields of the user.
+Just type whatever you are looking for and it will search in the `groupname`, `readableName`, and `description` fields of the group.

 ### Available variables